Emergency Flooding Information

 - Six inches of water will reach the bottom of most passenger cars, causing loss of control or possible stalling.

 - One foot of water will float almost many vehicles.

 - Two feet of rushing water can sweep away most vehicles — including SUVs and pick-ups

 Patient and Visitor Parking:

 Ashley-Rutledge Parking Garage:

 During heavy rains such as today, the section of Ashley Avenue between Calhoun and Doughty Streets is usually flooded and closed to through traffic.
-The Rutledge Avenue entrances and exits of the garage remain accessible.
+If Ashley Avenue becomes impassible, all entries and exits from the Ashley-Rutledge patient parking garage will take place using the Rutledge Avenue exit.
+Even if exit gates are raised to ease exit flow, there will be exit delays because exiting vehicles must merge with heavy street traffic on Rutledge Avenue.
 Pedestrian passage to the main hospital and to Rutledge Tower from the Ashley-Rutledge garage is by way of the interior pedestrian connectors.